Who should not take azithromycin

 When taking azithromycin, it is important to be aware of potential interactions with other drugs.
 Certain medications can affect how azithromycin works or increase the risk of side effects.
 Before starting azithromycin, inform your healthcare provider about all the medications you are currently taking, including prescription and over-the-counter drugs, as well as any herbal supplements.

-See also Azithromycin dosing for campylobacter
+See also Azithromycin feeling nauseous

 Possible Drug Interactions: